Awards for Excellence in Health Care Journalism

 Story examples listed under these categories are not meant to be exclusive.
 They are meant to give an idea of the types of stories that could fit within the categories.

-Beat reporting: This category showcases beat coverage during the year, aiming to highlight reporters who show a mastery of the topic.
-Entrants may submit up to four stories, carrying a single byline, to provide a representative sample of your work.
+Beat reporting: This category showcases beat coverage during the year produced by the beat reporter, who files regularly and often on deadline.
+Entrants may submit up to five stories, carrying a single byline, to provide a representative sample of your work.
+Only two of those five may be from a designated series.
 In the questionnaire, the entrant should explain the beat.
 Entrants may also submit the same stories in other categories.

-Health policy: This category explores how policy decisions affect consumers, taxpayers, and businesses, often with a focus on government, which is a major source of funds for the health system through Medicare, Medicaid, the Veteran’s Administration and other programs.
+Health policy: This category explores how policy decisions affect consumers, taxpayers, and businesses, often with a focus on government, which is a major source of funds for the health system through Medicare, Medicaid, the Department of Veterans Affairs and other programs.
 Government agencies, such as the FDA, also oversee much of this sector.
-Stories can encompass a wide range of topics including how Medicare and Medicaid are operating, state efforts to boost coverage of the uninsured, the implementation of the federal health care law, what employers are doing to control rising health costs and controversies over regulation of the health sector, such as efforts to oversee insurers, hospitals, pharmaceutical companies or device makers.
+Stories can encompass a wide range of topics including how Medicare and Medicaid are operating, state or local efforts to boost coverage of the uninsured, the implementation of the federal health care law, what employers are doing to control rising health costs and controversies over regulation of the health sector, such as efforts to oversee insurers, hospitals, pharmaceutical companies or device makers.
 Stories might also include examinations of medical care quality, underuse and overuse.

 Public Health: This category is for stories that examine efforts to protect, promote or analyze health in specific populations – from whole countries down to neighborhoods.
 Such stories may examine specific treatments, but not generally as the primary focus of the article.
 Topics might include whether communities have access to healthy foods, or have an excessive burden of pollution, smoking rates or other health problems – exploring the causes and potential solutions.
 Stories about the impact of chronic diseases, such as diabetes and asthma, could also fall under this category, as could stories about preparing for flu or bioterrorism.
 If the story is mainly about treatments or tests, it should be entered in a different category.
 If it’s about a community and a variety of generally non-medical interventions, it’s more likely to be a public health story.